 Global Renewable Energy Employment Statistics

-1. There are 3.39 million renewable energy jobs in China as of 2014.
+1. 4.4 million renewable energy jobs exist in China.

-While the solar energy sector employed more than 43% of workers in the electricity generation industry in 2016, the combination of all other fossil fuel-based sectors (coal, oil, and gas) employed just 22% – nearly half of solar’s.
+While the solar energy sector employs almost half of workers in the electricity generation industry, the combination of all other fossil fuel-based sectors (coal, oil, and gas) employs just 22%.
 And we haven’t even started talking about wind, biofuel, and others.